 Here is a recipe for glazed and barbecued smoked chicken breast.
 So tender, so juicy.
 A nice crispy outer layer of the chicken breast and supper supple inner texture with an extraordinary amazing aroma turns out to be an amazing cuisine.

-It’s so easy to make, just prepare the seasoning, apply it on the chicken breast, and let it get smoked.
+It’s so easy to make; just prepare the seasoning, apply it to the chicken breast, and let it get smoked.

 - Brown sugar: ¼ cup

 - Salt: 2 TBSP

 - Garlic powder: 2 TBSP

 - Onion powder: 2 TBSP

 - A pinch of cayenne

 - BBQ sauce: add enough to achieve a runny consistency